yoshikaT/UltimateColorComb/README.md

-UltimateColorComb
+#UltimateColorComb
 =================

-proposes the color combinations based on brightness contrast and chroma contrast
+'UltimateColorComb' proposes the color combinations based on brightness contrast and chroma contrast.